port-labs/port-docs/docs/complete-use-cases/full-kubernetes-exporter.md

 ### Updating the exporter using Github Workflows

 To keep the mapping of cluster resources to Port up-to-date, you can use a GitHub Workflow to update the `config.yml` file applied to your K8s cluster whenever you make an update.
 On change to the `config.yml` file, the GitHub workflow will update the K8s exporter config deployed to your cluster.
-This can be achieved the following workflow:
+This can be achieved by using the following workflow:

 ```yaml showLineNumbers
 name: Update K8s Exporter